 Email marketing tools can vary widely.
 A simple Gmail client allows you to send one-to-one messages, but you’ll likely need a more comprehensive marketing solution.
 That’s when CRM systems enter the equation.

-The 5 best CRM for nonprofit email marketing
+5 best CRMs for nonprofit email marketing

 CRM, short for customer relationship management, has become an invaluable part of email marketing today.
 It’s the connection between a customer database that stores valuable information about your individual contacts, and a communication tool designed for outreach.

 Of course, there are hundreds of potential solutions on the market today.
 So how do you find the right one?
 More specifically, how can you find the best CRM tool not just for nonprofits in general, but your vertical and situation specifically?

 The right tools are affordable on tight nonprofit budgets, and intuitive to use for staff that might not be marketing experts.
 They also have a comprehensive support system designed to train and improve your email marketing skills over time.
 Here is a great list of top nonprofit email marketing tools: